-Did you know the skin is the body’s largest organ?
-It is a living, breathing thing that needs plenty of TLC.
-And what it wants most – besides protection in the form of sunscreen – is a long drink of moisture.
+Did you know that the skin is the body’s largest organ?
+Just like your muscles or bones, your skin needs TLC.
+And what it wants most — especially in the winter months — is plenty of moisture.

 Most bar soaps contain chemicals that are harsh on the skin.
-Repeated use of these soaps can leave skin parched.
-Try switching to a specially formulated soap to give your skin the soaking it needs.
+Repeatedly using these soaps can leave your skin parched.
+Try switching to a specially formulated soap to give your skin the moisture it needs.
 Bathing with a gentle body wash or creamy liquid soap, like Olay Sensitive Body Wash, cleans as well as regular soap, yet is as gentle on skin as water.

-Although you may love nothing more than a hot shower, know this: The hotter the shower or bath, the worse it is for the skin.
-Heat strips skin of its natural oils, causing it to dry up faster.
-Instead, take a warm shower and try to cut down on the in-shower time.
+Although a hot shower is particularly tempting as it gets colder, remember this: The hotter the shower or bath, the worse it is for your skin.
+Heat strips skin of its natural oils, causing it to dry out faster.
+Instead, take a warm shower and try to cut down on your overall in-shower time.

 Exfoliating the skin is key.
-By removing all dead and dry skin cells, your entire body will appear healthier and more radiant.
+By removing dead and dry skin cells, your entire body will look healthier and more radiant.
 The perfect time to exfoliate is before you bathe.
-Try a natural body brush and, starting from the feet, work all the way up to the neck.
-In the shower, you can use a bath mitt to gently buff with a combination of natural sea salt and olive oil.
+Use a natural body brush and, starting from your feet, work all the way up to your neck.
+In the shower, you can use a bath mitt to gently exfoliate.

-For facial exfoliation, beware of anything too harsh or gritty as it will be irritating, especially for those with sensitive skin.
-Try Olay Regenerist Micro-sculpting Scrub Cleanser – exfoliates, deep cleans and detoxifies to reveal bright, smooth skin.
+Have dry skin on your face?
+For facial exfoliation, beware of using anything too harsh or gritty as it may irritate more than it helps, especially for those with sensitive skin.
+Try Olay Regenerist Micro-sculpting Scrub Cleanser — it gently exfoliates, deep cleans and detoxifies to reveal bright, smooth skin.

 Dermatologists say that the best time to apply moisturizer is immediately following a bath or shower.
-Pat skin dry rather than rubbing it, and leave a little water on the skin.
-Lock in the moisture by applying body lotion, like Olay Quench Daily Lotion, to still-damp skin.
+Pat your skin dry with a soft towel rather than rubbing it, and leave a little water on your skin.
+Lock in that moisture by applying body lotion, like Olay Quench Daily Lotion, to your still-damp skin.

-For rough areas that often get overworked, like hands and feet, generously apply a rich hand and/or foot cream, then slip on a pair of gloves or socks to allow the product to fully saturate the skin.
-Try using natural oils like coconut, avocado or sweet almond – these sink directly into the skin for ultimate moisture.
-Also, look for options that contain alpha or beta hydroxy acids, as they help remove dead skin cells.
+For rough areas on your hands and feet, generously apply a rich hand or foot cream, and then slip on a pair of gloves or socks to allow the moisturizer to fully saturate the skin.
+Look for options with alpha or beta hydroxy acids, as they can help remove dead skin cells.

 When shopping for facial moisturizers, keep in mind that for normal or oily skin, a water-based product is a good bet.
-For dry or aging skin, look for oil-based moisturizers.
-For those with easily irritated skin, look for non-greasy and lightweight products, like Olay Total Effects Feather Weight Moisturizer.
+For dry skin, look for oil-based moisturizers.
+For those with easily irritated skin, look for nongreasy and lightweight products, like Olay Total Effects Feather Weight Moisturizer.